407-610-2417

 Setting clear goals helps you choose the right content types to achieve the results you’re aiming for.
 For product businesses, brand awareness and lead generation are often the top priorities:

-• Brand awareness: The primary goal of SEO for SaaS startups is to help people find you.
+1. Brand awareness: The primary goal of SEO for SaaS startups is to help people find you.
 If they don’t know you exist, they can’t buy from you.
 Blogs and videos are great ways to get the word out.

-• Lead generation: After getting their attention, the next step is to turn them into leads.
+2. Lead generation: After getting their attention, the next step is to turn them into leads.
 Here, you can try formats such as tutorials or webinars that require an email to access.

 Decide on Content Formats

-Blogging is one of the most common content formats for software businesses.
-It not only improves your SEO but also helps you rank higher and increases retention rates by 32%.
+This is one of the most common formats in SaaS content marketing.
+It not only improves your SEO but also increases retention rates by 32%.
+For example, ClickUp’s blog is packed with productivity tips and detailed guides, all tailored to their target audience:

-saas Content Marketing
+Content Marketing

 Pro tip: